-This SHEQAB-authorized program is a great option for students who want to prepare an honours thesis in History, from research through to presentation.
+This program is for students who want to research and prepare an honours thesis in history.

 Join our community